philip-3000/valid-bracket-stream-processor/readme.md

 The first few test cases will be completed fairly quickly..however the last one will take quite a while.
 Better go make some coffee...perhaps run errands.

+Lessons learned from Take 1:
+ * reading and writing a byte a time works
+ * it's very innefficient.

+# Idea 2 - Buffer Blocks Before Flushing
+Based on the lessons learned in Take 1, what if instead of working on a byte by byte basis, we worked on a block basis, of say 64K bytes or characters.
+We only flush the block to disk when we no longer have the space to read another open bracket into the buffer.
+In this case, buffer 1 will get flushed to disk, and we'll now be working with buffer 2, which is in memory.

+---- work in progress ----